titon/toolkit/roadmap.md

 ### 1.1.0 ###
 * Mask - A component that will mask a target element with a blackout.
-* Loader - CSS based loaders and spinners
+* Loader - CSS based loaders and spinners.
-* Improvements for Input by adding custom select dropdowns and multi-select support
+* Improvements for Input by adding custom select dropdowns and multi-select support.

 ### 1.2.0 ###
 * Marquee - A component that displays multiple slides at once and allows for cycling through a variable amount.
 A sister component to the carousel.